rdkcentral/Thunder/docs/debugging/thundershark.md

 - debugging - inspecting the parameters and return values passed,
 - flow analysis - investigating the order of calls and notifications, keeping track of interfaces instance's lifetime.

-It can also have an educational value - by showing their internals dissected it lets developers examine how COM frames are built.
+It can also have an educational value: by showing their internals dissected it lets developers examine how COM frames are built.

 *ThunderShark* consists of a dissector plugin for [*Wireshark*](https://www.wireshark.org) written in Lua and an extension to the *ProxyStubGenerator* (called "LuaGenerator") that compiles the interface definitions to a format understandable by the plugin. *ThunderShark* is thus completely platform and operating system agnostic.